Filipino American National Historical Society: Biennial National Conferences

 Since 1987, FANHS has sponsored national conferences (later ratified as a biennial event) where people gather to share and present research, network with other Filipino Americans, and honor those who have produced innovative work in the field of historical research and analysis.
 Past conference host cities include: Seattle (1988), New Orleans (1990), Sacramento (1992), Chicago (1994), San Francisco (1996), and New York City (1998).

 The 2000 conference was hosted by the Hampton Roads Chapter of FANHS in Virginia Beach, Virginia.
 The theme was "Forever Pinay/Pinoy: Legacies of the Filipino American Experience".

 The 2002 conference was hosted at Loyola Marymount University in Los Angeles, California.
 Keynote speakers included Vicki Manalo Draves, the first Filipina/Asian-American Olympian and gold medalist.

 The 2004 conference was hosted in St. Louis, Missouri.

 The 2006 conference was hosted by the Filipino American Historical Society of Hawaii in Honolulu, Hawaii.
 It included a centennial celebration as it was in 1906 when the first wave of sakadas (farm workers) landed in Hawaii.

 The 2008 conference was hosted by the Alaska Chapter of the organization, in Anchorage, Alaska.
 The theme was "Lure of the Salmon Song" referring to the tens of thousands of Filipino Alaskeros who worked in the Alaskan canneries since 1915.

 The 2010 conference was held in Seattle, Washington, with the theme, "A Quest for Emergence: A Retrospective."

 The 2012 conference was held in Albuquerque, New Mexico, with the theme "Resilience: A Filipino Legacy in a Global Community."

 The 2014 conference was held in San Diego, California with the theme "Kapwa: Moving Forward in Unity."
 A memorial service was held to honor FANHS Founding President Fred Cordova who had died several months prior.

 The 2016 conference was coordinated by Dr. Kevin Nadal and was held in New York City.
 The theme was "A Pinoy State of Mind: Building with Our Roots."
-Speakers included Jose Antonio Vargas, Ali Ewoldt, Paolo Montalbán, Joe Bataan, Lorna G. Schofield, Geena Rocero, Ernabel Demillo, and Mia Alvar, among others.
+Speakers included Jose Antonio Vargas, Ali Ewoldt, Paolo Montalban, Joe Bataan, Lorna G. Schofield, Geena Rocero, Ernabel Demillo, and Mia Alvar, among others.

 As of 2018, FANHS has 35 chapters across the country.
 Each chapter is responsible for collecting historical documentation, memorabilia, and artifacts in their respective areas.